-Collaborating with organizations around the globe, we advocate for the restoration of soil, and of grassland, forest, wetland, coastal and ocean ecosystems – along with the associated carbon, water and nutrient cycles – to draw down excess atmospheric greenhouse gases, cool the biosphere, and reverse global warming, for the benefit of all people and all life on earth.
+Collaborating with organizations around the globe, we advocate for the restoration of soil, and of grassland, forest, wetland, coastal and ocean ecosystems – along with the associated carbon, water and nutrient cycles.
+Our goals are to bring back lost biodiversity, cool the biosphere, draw down excess atmospheric greenhouse gases through living systems worldwide.

 Soils are the largest terrestrial carbon sink on the planet.
-Restoring the complex ecology of soils is the only way to safely and quickly remove excess carbon from the atmosphere, where it’s extremely dangerous, and store it in the ground, where it’s desperately needed to regenerate the health of billions of acres of degraded lands.
+Restoring the complex ecology of soils is the way to safely and quickly remove excess carbon from the atmosphere, where it’s extremely dangerous, and store it in the ground, where it’s desperately needed as part of healthy soil biology to regenerate billions of acres of degraded lands.

 Since NASA scientist James Hansen’s landmark appearance before Congress in 1988 to alert the world to the dangers of global warming, the efforts of climate scientists and activists have been sharply focused on reducing greenhouse gas emissions from fossil fuels and other sources such as deforestation and factory farming.
 While there is no question about the importance of emissions reductions, the hard reality is that over twenty-five years of intensive worldwide effort, the rate of emissions has actually accelerated.
-In 2013 there were roughly 50 parts per million more carbon pollution in the atmosphere than in 1988.
+In 2021, at 415 parts per million (ppm), there were roughly 65 ppm more carbon pollution in the atmosphere than in 1988.
 While we must pursue the elimination of fossil-fuel and other damaging carbon emissions with due dispatch, the inadequacy of emissions reductions so far necessitates urgent adoption of other measures to address planetary warming.

-Without life, the Earth would be little more than another celestial rock.
-Yet over the past 3.5 billion years on this extraordinary planet, through the miracle of light and the basic properties of matter, inert elements organized themselves into infinitely varied self-replicating organisms.
+Without life, the Earth would be little more than another celestial rock, interesting but dead.
+Yet over the past 3.8 billion years on this extraordinary planet Earth, through the magic of light and the basic properties of matter, inert elements organized themselves into infinitely varied self-replicating organisms.

 When coming into being, organisms have both adapted to their environments and adjusted their environments to suit their needs.
 The shift to an atmosphere containing oxygen is one such dramatic environmental adjustment resulting from the evolution of green plants.
 But life has shaped the entire global landscape and made the soils and the atmosphere, the oceans and the weather, the water and the carbon cycles, what they are today.